-Technical Notes The binomial method of Cox, Ross, and Rubinstein ("Option pricing: a simplified approach", Journal of Financial Economics, 7:229:264) as described in Options, Futures, and other Derivatives by John C. Hull is the basic of this paper due.
+The binomial method of Cox, Ross, and Rubinstein ("Option pricing: a simplified approach", Journal of Financial Economics, 7:229:264) as described in Options, Futures, and other Derivatives by John C. Hull is the basis of this procedure.

 AmericanBinomPut Greeks